Are you driving a lemon?

-We work tirelessly to get our clients back on the road and with money back in their pockets as soon as possible, with a goal of settling each case within the first 30 to 60 days.
-If you choose to get a full refund, the Lemon Law requires payment within 30 days.
+We work tirelessly to get our clients back on the road and with money back in their pockets as soon as possible, with a goal of settling each case within the first 30 to 90 days.
 We’re also not afraid to file suit against the manufacturer if they refuse to give our clients everything they're legally entitled to.

 Even if the repairs and issues with your vehicle don’t fit within the parameters of Lemon Law, they may qualify as unreasonable under other state or federal consumer protection laws.
 Call Timothy Abell & Associates at 888.611.5481 or contact us online to find out if you have a breach of warranty or loss in value claim.